mbthebulldog/mbthebulldog.github.io/README.md

-# mbthebulldog.github.io
+#Maxwell Valentine
-My personal github page, including a sporadic blog of my coding and learning adventures!
+Welcome to my personal github page, including an irregular blog of my coding and learning adventures.
+Try to take it easy on me, as I'm making this up as I go.